GabeScott/standard-works-vault/General Conference/1981 October - “Except a Man Be Born Again”.md

 This young girl returned to her room and there, for the first time in her life in fact, she went to the Almighty with a sincere desire to know whether he lived and whether he and the Savior actually appeared to the Prophet Joseph.
 Coming out of that room, she went to her Sunday School class and taught that lesson with joy, with knowledge, with conviction.
 She had been born of the Spirit.
 She knew.

 Now, my beloved brethren and sisters, everyone has to have a spiritual experience to gain eternal life, to know God the Eternal Father, and Jesus Christ, whom he has sent.
 I plead with you to seek this knowledge if you don’t already have that knowledge.
 You know the way now.
 It is not a mass experience.
 It must come to each individually.
 It must come to you.
 It must come to those whom you teach.
 We must teach by the Spirit, “and if ye receive not the Spirit ye shall not teach,” said the Savior.
-“The Spirit shall be given unto you by the prayer of faith.”
-(D&C 42:14.)
+“The Spirit shall be given unto you by the prayer of faith.” ([[D&C 42.14|D&C 42:14]].)

 You who have been baptized have the right to it.
 Desire it.
 Pray for it.
 Work for it, and God will give it to you.

 That you may each receive that knowledge of God the Eternal Father and Jesus Christ whom he has sent, to know which is eternal life, I humbly pray, in the name of Jesus Christ, amen.